Student Achievement Test (SAT)

 The five testing elements are divided into thirteen skill levels enabling students from elementary through high school to find a goal that is appropriate for their age and length of study.
 Because the testing is a non-competitive event, students and teachers may choose the entry level based on each student’s skill level.

 The performance element requires either three memorized pieces or 1 memorized piece depending on the student/teacher goal for the test.
 Students wishing to qualify for semi-finals competition must perform all pieces from memory.
-The peerformance is numerically evaluated by an judge.
+The performance is numerically evaluated by an judge.
 Testing in the remaining four categories is administered by volunteer teachers from the local chapter.
-Aural Awareness testing is done online in February on the 22nd and 23rd, 2024.
+Aural Awareness testing is done online in February on the 21st and 22nd, 2025.

 .